happyBluebirds/crate/CONTRIBUTING.rst

 - Say which OS you're using

-- Say wjich version of CrateDB you are running
+- Say which version of CrateDB you are running

 - Include logs or stacktraces